 Archaeologists in action: stories from the field

-During the summer, staff of the Faculty of Archaeology congregate in all parts of the world, initiating or joining fieldwork projects.
+During the summer, staff of the Faculty of Archaeology travel to all parts of the world, initiating or joining fieldwork projects.
 Read some of their stories here!

 Around 40,000 years ago, a major change in stone artefacts occurred.
 This heralded the beginning of the Later Stone Age, a period in which modern behaviour is assumed to be consistently present.